-With COVID-19 impacting hiring budgets across the country, now more than ever, we appreciate your involvement with our Career Center.
-I would like to especially thank Career Center sponsors and members of the Employer Partner Program who have made this publication possible.
-We welcome support and sponsorship of our various programs and I encourage discussions about these opportunities.

-FSU is determined to stay a Top 20 Public University, and as we prepare students for success, your partnership is more important than ever.
-Whether you are looking to fill a part or full-time position and/or internship, our Employer Relations and Experiential Learning teams stand ready to source your talent via concierge services.
+I want to take this opportunity to thank Career Center sponsors and members of the Employer Partner Program who have made this publication possible.
+We appreciate your involvement with our Career Center team in developing a cooperative and productive relationship with FSU.
+Whether you are looking to fill a part- or full-time position and/or internship, our Employer Relations and Experiential Learning teams stand ready to source your talent via concierge services.